Skip navigation

 Other marine life

-Sea cucumbers have become favourable targets for local fishermen, as these are also popular within the Asian market, famed for their supposed aphrodisiac or medicinal qualities.
-Due to the alarming decrease in sea cucumbers in the early 1990s, an Executive Decree enforced by the GNP banned all fishing of sea cucumbers.
+Sea cucumbers have become targets for local fishermen, as these are also popular within the Asian market, famed for their supposed aphrodisiac or medicinal qualities.
+Due to the alarming decrease in sea cucumbers in the early 1990s, an Executive Decree enforced by the GNPD banned all fishing of sea cucumbers.
 The ban was then lifted and replaced with a quota, for both sea cucumbers and lobsters.
 Today, however, the waters surrounding Galapagos still contain low levels of sea cucumbers and lobsters.
 In addition, the removal of so many large predatory fish and lobsters from the Islands’ seas has led to huge numbers of sea urchins colonising the area.
 Subsequently, the sea urchins have overgrazed the coral, damaging it further and preventing it from re-establishing.

 The Galapagos Marine Reserve